-However following my visit to China, I have begun to suspect that there might be something in the currently emphasis on archaic Greece after all.
-What I have to explain is why Greece and China diverged so much in their development, China becoming a monolithic unified state under a single Emperor, while Greece split up into 90 or more independent city states and invented democracy.
-Both China and Greece invented money at around the same time in the sixth century BC – give or take a century – so if they diverged, it must be because of their different developments before the advent of money.
+However when I began to study China, I began to suspect that there might be something in the current emphasis on archaic Greece after all.
+Both China and Greece invented money at around the same time in the sixth century BC, but then they diverged: China becoming a monolithic unified state under a single Emperor, while Greece split up into 90 or more independent city states and invented democracy.
+So if they diverged at around the same time in the sixth century BC – give or take a century – it must be because of their different developments before the advent of money.
 Which means that the conventional wisdom is right after all: I must begin with an account of archaic Greece.

 The Dark Age

-The story begins with the Dark Age of Greece.
-The concept of a ‘dark age’ is one that is very unfashionable with left wing academics: it is considered to be a derogatory term and should not therefore be used.
+The story therefore begins with the Dark Age of Greece.
+The concept of a ‘dark age’ is one that is very unfashionable in the academic world: it is considered to be a derogatory term and should not therefore be used.
 To the rest of us however, the booms and slumps, the ups and downs of history, form the pattern of history that is the very essence of what we study; and there can be little doubt that the period between the fall of the Mycenaean and Minoan empires in the 12th century BC, and the rise of Archaic Greece in the 8th century BC was a very dark age indeed.

-The Mycenaean period, which forms the glorious finale to the Bronze age, has already been discussed in our account of the Minoans.
-It was the great age of palaces, when bronze was everywhere and used in abundance, and bronze objects are frequently found in rich burials.
-It was the heroic period that is dimly reflected in the poems of Homer and the tales of Trojan Wars.
-But in the 12th century, the great Mycenaean empire collapsed: the palaces were deserted, and the rich burials disappear : indeed by the 10th century BC, the use of bronze had almost entirely vanished.
+The Mycenaean period, which forms the glorious finale to the Bronze Age, was the great age of palaces, when bronze was everywhere and used in abundance, and bronze objects are frequently found in rich burials.
+It was the heroic period that is dimly reflected in the poems of Homer and the tales of the Trojan War.
+But in the 12th century, the great Mycenaean empire collapsed: the palaces were deserted, and the rich burials disappeared, indeed by the 10th century BC, the use of bronze had almost entirely vanished.

 Ironically its place was taken by iron: iron was known in the late Bronze Age but it was not much used as it was considered inferior to bronze.
 However bronze is made from copper and tin which must be imported, and when the trade routes collapsed so did the bronze industry and its place was taken by iron which occurs far more widely.
-It is certainly found in Greece, and thus the Iron Age arose in the middle of a dark age as a replacement for bronze.
-Even so, burials and activities of any kind are rare and there are few grave goods found; but if there are any, they tend to be of iron.
+It is certainly found in Greece, and thus the Iron Age arose in the middle of a dark age as an inferior replacement for bronze.
+Thus even though burials are rare, the few grave goods found tend to be of iron.

 The new era is marked by the emergence of Homer.
 With Homer, Greece announces that it has become a major player on the world stage, capable of producing two of the greatest epics in the repertoire of world literature.
 In his two major works of the Iliad and the Odyssey, Homer looks both backwards and forwards.
 The two epics were set in the lost world of Mycenaean Greece, recalling the Trojan wars when the Greeks sailed to Troy to avenge the rape of Helen and spent ten years besieging and eventually capturing Troy.
 The siege of Troy is usually thought to have taken place around 1200 BC, but the Homeric epics were composed at least 400 years later.
 However they are set firmly in a heroic Bronze Age when heroes fought individual battles and the weapons were all of bronze.
 Occasionally Homer slips up and reveals he did actually know all about iron.

 But Homer also looks forward, not least in his mastery of dramatic style.
 The Trojan wars played out over ten years, but the Iliad is compressed into just a couple of weeks, with the story of the Anger of Achilles.
 Achilles was the foremost warrior of the Greeks, who quarrelled with the king, Agamemnon, over a girl.
 He goes off in a sulk, but is eventually lured back, and fights and kills the leading Trojan warrior Hector, and the story ends with Achilles giving the body of Hector back to his father, Priam.
 The Odyssey takes longer, following the journey of Odysseus from Troy back to his homeland in Ithaca, a journey which took ten years of prodigious feats.
-However the major section is again compressed into little more than forty days when he finally arrives back in Ithaca to find that his faithful wife Penelope is plagued by suitors and then in a James Bond style finale he slays all the suitors and is finally reunited with his ever-loving wife.
-In both epics, Homer displays a mastery of dramatic style which is far superior to most other ancient epics, compressing and organising the action into a firm drama.
+However the major section is again compressed into little more than forty days: when he finally arrives back in Ithaca, he finds that his faithful wife Penelope is plagued by suitors, and then in a James Bond style finale, he slays all the suitors and is finally reunited with his ever-loving wife.
+In both epics, Homer displays a mastery of dramatic style which is far superior to most other ancient epics, compressing and organising the action into a tight drama.
 It is a brilliant foretaste of the feast that is to come.